-Dry macular degeneration is a common eye disorder among people over 65.
-It causes blurred or reduced central vision, due to thinning of the macula (MAK-u-luh).
-The macula is the part of the retina responsible for clear vision in your direct line of sight.
+Dry macular degeneration is a common eye disorder among people over 50.
+It causes blurred or reduced central vision due to the breaking down of the inner layers of the macula (MAK-u-luh).
+The macula is the part of the retina that gives the eye clear vision in the direct line of sight.

 Early detection and self-care measures may delay vision loss due to dry macular degeneration.

 Dry macular degeneration symptoms usually develop gradually and without pain.
 They may include:

 - Visual distortions, such as straight lines seeming bent.

 - Reduced central vision in one or both eyes.